acritelli/aws-labs/lab_1_build_VPC.md

 ## Step 3: Provide Internet connectivity to the public subnet

 Instances deployed into the public subnet should have direct Internet connectivity, as they represent the web front-end for the environment.
 To prevent unnecessary costs, we will start by only deploying an Internet Gateway.
-Unlike a NAT Gateway or Instance, and Internet Gateway does not incur any costs.
+Unlike a NAT Gateway or Instance, an Internet Gateway does not incur any costs.
 We will eventually deploy a NAT Gateway for our private subnets.

 1. Create an Internet Gateway
 2. Attach the Internet Gateway to the Lab VPC